pstock175/jekyll-now/_posts/2018-6-5-Keras-CNN.md

 accuracy = accuracy_score(y_test,y_pred.astype(int))
 print(accuracy)
 ```
-#### Classification accuracy of 91.2% is acheieved on the test set with relatively little tuning to the model
+#### Classification accuracy of 91.2% is achieved on the test set with relatively little tuning to the model